Bergdorf Goodman: The second generation (1951–1972)

 Goodman's son, Andrew, assumed the role of president in 1951 and succeeded as head of the company in 1953, following the death of his father.
 Andrew was responsible for enhancing Bergdorf's reputation and expanding its range of merchandise and services.

-During Andrew's tenure as chairman, Bergdorf opened a fur salon (headed by Emeric Partos from 1955-1975), developed the successful Bergdorf Goodman Number Nine perfume ("Love Potion Number Nine"), and created Miss Bergdorf, a ready-to-wear line for younger customers.
+During Andrew's tenure as chairman, Bergdorf opened a fur salon (headed by Emeric Partos from 1955 to 1975), developed the successful Bergdorf Goodman Number Nine perfume ("Love Potion Number Nine"), and created Miss Bergdorf, a ready-to-wear line for younger customers.